 OCR, or optical character recognition, refers to software that’s able to convert written text or printed letters into a digital format.
-It’s one of the most important technologies behind lots of products, but is never given the attention it deserves.
+It’s one of the most important technologies behind lots of products but is rarely given the attention it deserves.

-At the turn of the millennium, companies started experimenting with OCR in computing, enabling them to turn paper documents or image files into data that could be edited by a computer.
+At the turn of the millennium, companies started experimenting with OCR in computing, enabling them to turn paper documents or image files into data that could be edited, processed, and stored by a computer.

 - Automatic number plate recognition by traffic police

 - Digitizing entire libraries of books by services like Google Books